 ANONYMITY.
 Reports to Human Resources or management may be made anonymously, as situations require.

 RETALIATION PROHIBITED.
-No employee may be discriminated or retaliated against because he/she has reported any potential workplace threat or violence or has participated in a related investigation or proceeding.
+No employee may be discriminated against or retaliated against because he/she has reported any potential workplace threat or violence or has participated in a related investigation or proceeding.

 CORRECTIVE ACTION.
 Appropriate corrective action up to and including termination will be taken against any employee found to have violated this policy.